Home » Well control » Kill Sheet Calculation Steps, Formulas & Calculators

 Refer to Drill Pipe Capacity Calculations Formulas & Sheets for formulae and information on how to determine the following volumes:

-The volume per length (metre or ft) of all drill pipe should be recorded from the manufacturer’s
+The volume per length (meter or ft) of all drill pipes should be recorded from the manufacturer’s

 specification sheets.